msyamkumar/cs220-s22-projects/p3/readme.md

     # and return that value
 ```

-This function should compute the minimum energy consumed by the US electric power sector from the given renewable energy source in any of the six years.
+This function should compute the minimum energy consumed by the US electric power sector from the given renewable energy source, considering consumption in all six years.

 ### #Q6: What was the minimum amount of Solar Energy consumed by the US electric power sector in a single year?